f-o-a-m/nyc-haskell-presentation/data-access.md

 - Use combination of `par` strategies and `async`/`wait`.

 Building custom concurrency like this is tedious, fragile, and not always composible.

 ---

+## Good Solutions
+- Don't do anything at all.
+- Let the compiler and libraries work for you.

+---